RmiMekaa/RemiRoeland_11_29-10-2021/README.md

  - Only use class components for this discovery of React

 ## Functionnal Constraints
+ - Wrong URLs must redirect to a 404 page
  - The pictures gallery in apartments pages must loop
  - If the gallery only contains one picture, the previous and next buttons should not be displayed
  - The gallery must display a counter of pictures